Climate change in California: Legislation

 California has taken a number of legislative steps and extensive measures and initiatives targeted at the broader issue of climate effects seeking to prevent and minimize the risks of possible effects of climate change by a wide variety of incentives, measures and comprehensive plans for clean cars, renewable energy, and pollution controls on industry with overall high environmental standards.
 California is known for its leading role in the realm of ecoconscious legislature not just on a national level but also globally.
+Legislation aims to include environmental and environmental justice components that address the unequal distribution of climate change impacts.

 In 2007, the California Legislature enacted AB 32, the Global Warming Solutions Act of 2006, which required the state to reduce greenhouse-gas emissions to 1990 levels by 2020.
 It tasked the California Air Resources Board (CARB) with developing a Scoping Plan to implement the statute.
 AB 32 was consistent with Governor Arnold Schwartznegger's 2005 Executive Order S-03-05, which, in addition, required California to reduce its emissions to 80% below 1990 levels by 2050.
 CARB updated the Scoping Plan in 2014.
 SB 32, enacted in 2016, set the State's climate goals beyond 2020, requiring a 40% reduction below 1990 levels by 2030 and an 80% reduction by 2050.
 The CARB 2017 Scoping Plan, detailing how the State will implement SB 32, sets statewide goals for per-capita GHG emissions: they must be reduced to 6 MTCO2e (metric tonnes of carbon-dioxide equivalent) by 2030, and 2 MTCO2e by 2050.
 CARB's 2022 Scoping Plan continues the implementation of SB 32.

+The California GHG Emissions Inventory began tracking statewide emissions in 2000.
+Since 2000, greenhouse gas emissions in California have steadily dropped by 21%, while the state's economy has increased by 81% over this period of time.
+Data shows that by 2023 California was powered by two-thirds of clean energy, which is the largest economy in the world to have such a significant amount of clean energy use.
+Furthermore, fossil fuel use has decreased from vehicles, despite an increase in milage.
+There has been a higher demand for zero-emission vehicles (ZEVs), with almost 30% of cars purchased in the third quarter of 2025 being ZEVs.
+While this change has worked towards California's climate goals, California historically has had issues with smog filling the Los Angeles basin in the 1970s.
+This smog prevented locals and children from being outside, while there were mass die-offs of birds from pollution filling their lungs.